 How is Tonsillitis diagnosed?

-Tonsillitis diagnosis includes a physical examination of the throat, and this may comprise of a throat culture.
-In order to take a throat culture, the doctor will carefully swab the back of the throat and afterward send the sample to a medical lab to determine the cause of the infection.
+Tonsillitis diagnosis includes a physical examination of the throat, which may comprise a throat culture.
+To take a throat culture, the doctor will carefully swab the back of the throat and afterward, send the sample to a medical lab to determine the cause of the infection.